Jarzka/namespacefy/README.md

 ;;  :foobar nil}"
 ```

-To unnamespacefy the sama data, use the unnamespacefy function:
+To unnamespacefy the sama data, use the unnamespacefy function.
+It also supports maps, vectors and keywords.

 ```clojure
 (unnamespacefy data {:recur? true})